Jen Lindley

-Jennifer "Jen" Lindley (born May 1983) is a principal character in the WB television drama Dawson's Creek, portrayed by Michelle Williams.
+Jennifer "Jen" Lindley (c.
+May 1983 — May 14, 2008) was a principal character in the WB television drama Dawson's Creek, portrayed by Michelle Williams.
 Introduced in the pilot, Williams appeared as a regular for all six seasons.

 Background

 Jennifer "Jen" Lindley grew up in New York, the only child of Theodore Lindley and Helen Ryan with whom she does not have a close relationship.
 Caught up in the city life of sex and drugs, at the age of 15, her parents sent her to live with her conservative Christian grandmother Evelyn Ryan (whom she calls "Grams") in Capeside.
 They often clash due to their differences but, as the series progresses, Grams softens her views and forms a strong bond with Jen.
 Jen quickly becomes close friends with Dawson and Pacey.
 She has a more complicated friendship with Joey, but through the course of the series they become good friends.
 In the season 1 episode "Boyfriend", which takes place approximately three months into her sophomore school year, Jen says she is sixteen years old, which makes her character a year older than the three other principal characters.